 Locally we offer our members various educational activities and take a keen interest in public affairs and environmental issues.

 Members are encouraged to take up opportunities offered at Local, County and National level of learning new skills or expanding an existing craft or hobby.
 Our Institute offers a bursary to help cover Members expenses for such courses.
 One of our members went on a Sugar Craft course run by the W.I. - subsequently became a tutor on the subject and then qualified as a National Sugar Craft Judge!
 Another member qualified as a National Craft Judge and several members are cookery judges.
+One of our members teaches a local art group every week in the Village Hall.

-nd run by the W.I.
-And was later handed over to the Parish Council who now run the Hall with a management committee.
+Blundeston Village Hall was originally built for and run by the W.I. and was later handed over to the Parish Council who now run the Hall with a management committee.

-W.I. membership fees for 2012 are £31.50 which includes a monthly magazine, Blundeston and Flixton members also receive a free Suffolk East monthly magazine.
+W.I. membership fees for 2017 are £39.00 which includes a monthly magazine,

-Visitors are welcome to attend any meeting - the cost per visitor is £3.00.
+Visitors are welcome to attend any meeting - the cost per visitor is £3.50 .

 The W.I. has its HQ in London with a professional Staff looking after our interests.

 There is a residential W.I.
 Adult Educational College in Oxfordshire.
 Denman College is wholeheartedly committed to Lifelong Learning.
+Email; info@denman.org.uk.

 The W.I. was started in Canada in 1897 by Adelaide Hoodless.
 She lived in Stoney Creek in Ontario and her fourth child died, from what she believed was her own ignorance of hygiene and childcare.
 As a result she started classes for local women on domestic science, and from these beginnings the W.I. has evolved.